itiswicked/Mastermind/README.md

 Hint Table:

-  * White ('Wh') hint cells filled in by the program indicates that you have a correct color, but not in the right position
+  * White ('Wh') hint cells filled in by the program indicate that you have a correct color, but not in the right position
-  * Bk ('Bk') hint cells filled in by the program indicates that you have a correct color in the correct position
+  * Bk ('Bk') hint cells filled in by the program indicate that you have a correct color in the correct position

 Happy hunting!